skjohansen/playground-qy4r63yi/markdowns/interfaces.md

 To some extend interfaces reminds a lot of an abstract class.
 But there is some big differences.

-1. An interface can't contain any logic
+1. An interface can't contain any logic (not quite true as C# 8.0 introduces [default implementations](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/default-interface-methods))
-2. A class can implement several interfaces
+2. A class can implement several interfaces, but only on inherit one class
-3. An abstract class is a class which can't be instantiated.
+3. An interface says nothing about the internal state of a class

 An interfaces should be seen as a contract which define the public properties, methods, and events, which the class or struct must implement.